-Beef dishes are more common in Sichuan than in most other Chinese cuisines because of the prevalence of oxen there, and beef stew is considered to be a comfort food where everyone has thier own secret blend of spices.
+Beef dishes are more common in Sichuan than in most other Chinese cuisines because of the prevalence of oxen there.
+Beef stew is considered to be a comfort food where everyone has their own secret blend of spices.

 This recipe is an example of what is called "red cooking" by the Chinese.
 This type of cooking involves braising meat in liquid for long periods of time until it becomes tender and takes on a brownish color from the soy sauce and other ingredients in which it is cooked.
 The term "red cooking" is used in place of "brown cooking" because red is a happy color in China.

 The Chinese generally use the cheaper, tougher cuts of beef to make this dish, but I use regular stew meat.
 You can use any size pieces of meat, but I normally cut my beef into chunks that are 1-inch square by 1/2-inch thick.
 I recommend that the first time that you cook this dish, you use the basic ingredients listed below.
 In future preparations, you can experiment with some of the spices that I previously listed.

 Rather than cooking in a frying pan or a wok, I suggest that you use a Dutch oven or a covered baking dish.
 It is probably easier to finish this dish in a 250°F oven than to try to keep it from burning on top of the stove.

 For the beef mixture:

 Mix the following in a bowl before you begin.

 For the sauce mixture: